braden-kennedy/bkennedyportfolio/_pages/other.md

 *This project post is modified from a final assignment for MAE 3720 - Mechanics of Engineering Materials.*

+{% include figure.html src="other/Screenshot 2026-08-02 114417.png" alt="A rendering of the wrench designed for the MAE 3720 final project." caption="A full render of the wrench I designed alongside a classmate for a final project in MAE 3720 - Mechanics of Engineering Materials.
+This wrench was modified from a base design to meet certain stress, strain, and fracture resistance criteria." position="full" %}

 This is a render of our modified design of the torque wrench.
 It is made out of 7075-T6 aluminium, and has a rubber handle which makes it easier for a user to grip.
 The handle is circular, but transitions to a rectangular cross-section, similar to the baseline design.
 Key dimensions are shown in the drawing below (in inches).
 The cross-section of the rectangular portion of the wrench is 0.95” by 0.3”.

 {% include figure.html src="other/Screenshot 2026-07-31 113832.png" alt="An engineering drawing of a wrench from different views" caption="A drawing of our wrench design, including top, side, and profile views.
 All measurements are displayed in inches.
 The wrench is made form 7075-T6 aluminium." position="right" width="320px" %}